arapulido/katacoda-scenarios/progressive/step10.md

 Let's apply it: `kubectl apply -f manifest-files/istio/frontend-gateway.yaml`{{execute}}

-Once the Gateway and VirtualService objects have been created, click on the "Istio Ingress Gateway" to access the E-commerce application through Istio Gatway:
+Once the Gateway and VirtualService objects have been created, click on the "Istio Ingress Gateway" tab to access the E-commerce application through Istio Gatway:

 ![Screenshot of Ecommerce app](./assets/app.png)